NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/NEON-Boulder-Flood-LiDAR-in-R/NEON-Boulder-Flood-LiDAR-in-R.md

     ## [1]  473814  474982 4434537 4435390

-It is a good idea to write this new extent down, so that you can use the extent again the next time you use the script.
+It is a good idea to write this new extent down, so that you can use the extent again the next time you run the script.

 #### Method 2: Define the cropbox

-If you know the desired extent of the object you can also use it to crop the box, by creating an object that is a vector of the x min, x max, y min, and y max of the desired area.
+If you know the desired extent of the object you can also use it to crop the box, by creating an object that is a vector containing the four vertices (x min, x max, y min, and y max) of the polygon.

     # desired coordinates of the box
     cropbox2 <- c(473792.6,474999,4434526,4435453)

-Once you have the crop box defined, either by manually clicking or by defining the coordinates, you can crop the desired layer to the crop box.
+Once you have the crop box defined, either by manually clicking or by setting the coordinates, you can crop the desired layer to the crop box.